HackTricks-wiki/hacktricks/windows/active-directory-methodology/acl-persistence-abuse.md

 This lab is to abuse weak permissions of Active Directory Discretionary Access Control Lists (DACLs) and Acccess Control Entries (ACEs) that make up DACLs.

-Active Directory objects such as users and groups are securable objects and DACL/ACEs define who can read/modify those objects (i.e change account name, reset password, etc).&#x20;
+Active Directory objects such as users and groups are securable objects and DACL/ACEs define who can read/modify those objects (i.e change account name, reset password, etc).

 An example of ACEs for the "Domain Admins" securable object can be seen here: